By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 -

-Description
+Description -

-Amount
+Amount -

-(optional) -
+Category(optional) -

-(optional) -
+Month(optional) -

 Implementation

-command in the Budget tab, the following chain of operations occurs:
+When the user input the add command in the Budget tab, the following chain of operations occurs:

 -